ericx20/crystalcube/README.md

 Made with ❤️ by crystalcuber

-If you need help or have suggestions, DM me on Discord: `crystalcuber`
+If you need help or have suggestions, please open a GitHub issue or DM me on Discord: `crystalcuber`